-- No payments during the first year, then fully amortizing over 6 years
+- No payments until February 1st, 2022, then fully amortizing over 6 years

-- Loans will be secured by a general all asset lien.
-No real estate collateral required.
+- Loan will be secured by a general all asset lien.
+No real estate collateral required

-- Each borrower will automatically receive a grant for technical assistance and COVID related expense
+- Each borrower will automatically receive a grant for technical assistance and COVID-19 related expenses

 - No fees associated with loan closing